emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 		chown -R newuser: /etc/logstash /var/log/logstash

-## Custom installation the Energy Log Server ##
+## Custom installation the Energy Logserver ##

-If you need to install Energy Log Server in non-default location, use the following steps.
+If you need to install Energy Logserver in non-default location, use the following steps.

 1. Define the variable INSTALL_PATH if you do not want default paths like "/"